 The Bay of Islands Vintage Railway runs from Kawakawa to Taumarere.
 It’s a steam railway run by volunteers, and is one of the coolest train trips I’ve ever done.
 If you’re a train buff like me, you’ll love it.
 A round trip takes about 50 minutes, and what’s unique about it is that it runs down the actual main street of Kawakawa town!

 While you’re in Kawakawa, visit the public toilets.
 These are not just any public toilets.
 People come from all over the world to see them.
 They were upgraded and re-designed by Austrian artist Friedensreich Hundertwasser in 1999, along with local artists.
 The exterior has colourful, eccentric columns and the roof has trees growing on it.
 The interior walls are decorated with tiles, bottle inserts, coloured glass and ceramics.
 The toilets were given a ‘Premier Creative Places’ award in 2000.

 There are many other scenic places around the Bay of Islands, such as Haruru Falls and Rainbow Falls.
 After many years of discovering New Zealand, this is still my absolute favourite region.
 I hope you enjoy it and end up loving it as much as I do.
 If you’re keen for more ideas on what to see in Northland, our friends at Angelthewanderlust have some great suggestions for a 5-day road trip itinerary.

-If you’re interested in New Zealand, you might like my other posts: If you are interested in New Zealand, you might like my posts on Katherine Mansfield, New Zealand English, Street art in Eastern Wellington, Queenstown, best beaches in Wellington and Whanganui.
+If you are interested in New Zealand, you might like my posts on Marlborough Sounds, Katherine Mansfield, New Zealand English, Dunedin, Wellington street art, best beaches in Wellington, Whanganui and Queenstown.

 © Coconut Lands.
 Not to be reproduced without permission.